How do I love thee, Chapter 13?

 I love Chapter 13 because:

 1. Debtors keep control of their assets.
 They run their businesses.
-There is no trustee tasked to sell assets.
+There is no trustee tasked to sell their assets.

 3. Chapter 13 plans can be changed during the case.
 If income falls or is temporarily interrupted, the plan can be changed to accommodate the change.